brayvid/trading-algorithm/README.md

 ### Final Results

-After backtesting the strategy over the period from January 2010 to June 2024 using the QuantConnect platform, the SPXL strategy demonstrated robust performance with a CAGR of 18% and an alpha of +0.028.
+After backtesting several strategies over the period from January 2010 to June 2024 using the QuantConnect platform, the SPXL strategy demonstrated robust performance with a CAGR of 18% and an alpha of +0.028.
 The strategy successfully grew an initial $100,000 investment into $1.15 million, highlighting its effectiveness in navigating various market conditions while maintaining a strong focus on risk management.
 The algorithm’s ability to dynamically adjust its exposure and protect against large drawdowns was key to its success.

 <img width=100% src='spxl_backtest.png'>